Nandan29300/Chromatico/README.md

   </pre>
   <button onclick="copyToClipboard()" style="position: absolute; top: 10px; right: 10px; padding: 2px 8px; font-size: 12px; cursor: pointer; border: none; background-color: #007bff; color: white; border-radius: 3px;"></button>
 </div>

+5. Create a Pull Request from your forked repo by pressing the Compare and Pull Request button

+6. Thats it!
+You have contributed to the project 🥳